MKLab-ITI/pygrank/README.md

 2. **Datacentric** interfaces that do not require transformations to identifiers.
 3. **Large** graph support with sparse representations and fast algorithms.
 4. **Seamless** pipelines, from graph preprocessing up to benchmarking and evaluation.
-5. **Modular** components to be combined and an optional streaming interface.
+5. **Modular** components to be combined and a chaining interface for complex combinations.

 # :link: Material